BetterProgramming/web3-resources/README.md

-# web3-resources
+# Web3 Resources
-A curated collection of Web3 development tutorials, guides, walkthroughs, and opinions
+A curated collection of Web3 development tutorials, guides, walkthroughs, and opinions published on Better Programming